microsoft/aed-rust-learn-content/generic-types-traits/includes/5-iterators.md

-# Iterators
+# Using iterators

 We have already covered how we can iterate over collection types using the loop, but this time we will do a more in-depth review on how Rust handles the concept of iteration itself.

 In Rust, all iterators implement a trait named `Iterator` that is defined in the standard library and is used to implement iterators over collections such as ranges, arrays, vectors and hashmaps.

 The core of that trait looks like this: